-These companies have a large global reach, exporting to Europe, Russia, Turkey, Africa and around the globe, encompassing a duty-free market of over 650 million customers resulting from three multilateral trade agreements (SAA with EU, EFTA with Switzerland, Norway, Iceland and Liechtenstein and CEFTA with the rest of the Western Balkans) and two bilateral agreements with Turkey and Ukraine.
+These companies have a large global reach, exporting to Europe, Russia, Turkey, Africa, and around the globe, encompassing a duty-free market of over 680 million customers resulting from three multilateral trade agreements (SAA with EU, EFTA with Switzerland, Norway, Iceland and Liechtenstein and CEFTA with the rest of the Western Balkans) and two bilateral agreements with Turkey and Ukraine.
 North Macedonia’s location allows it to deliver to many of these regions quickly, taking less than a day to Central and Eastern Europe and Turkey and two days maximum to Western Europe.

-Currently, over 50 companies are operating in North Macedonia, covering amongst other OEMs, seat belts and seat belts parts production, busses and coaches, various automotive and machine parts and railway vehicles and components.
+Currently, over 50 companies are operating in North Macedonia, covering among other OEMs, seat belts and seat belts parts production, busses and coaches, various automotive and machine parts, and railway vehicles and components.
 Companies like Johnson Matthey, Kromberg & Schubert, Amphenol Technology, Marquardt, Tab Mak, Joyson Safety Systems, Draxslmaier, Gentherm, Lear Corporation, Kostal, Adient, ARC Automotive, Lth Learnica, Adient Automotive, Aptiv, ODW Elektrik, Accomplast, “Ҫaǧatay Kablo, “Murat Ticaret”, Dura Automotive Systems and many others have set up large export-oriented production facilities in the country and several have already reinvested multiple times.
 Likewise, recent years have witnessed many successful smaller local and foreign ventures in this sector, creating opportunities for further development.

 “I’ve been asked why the company invests in North Macedonia, instead of in emerging countries such as India or China.
 Well, North Macedonia is one of the emerging centers.
 It has a history of connecting various worlds – the east and the west and Europe and America nowadays.
-I’m convinced that this investment will be successful”, said CEO of Vann Hool, Philip Van Hool.
+I’m convinced that this investment will be successful”, said the CEO of Vann Hool, Philip Van Hool.

 “We are seeking qualified and trained personnel, and employees for simpler jobs, who want together to build and develop our facility in a technologically sophisticated manufacturing plant.
-We are confident that we can find these people in North Macedonia and that together with them we can open a new chapter in the success story of our company that has lasted for nearly 90 years“, said CEO of Marquardt Group, Harald Marquardt.
+We are confident that we can find these people in North Macedonia and that together with them we can open a new chapter in the success story of our company that has lasted for nearly 90 years“, said the CEO of Marquardt Group, Harald Marquardt.